Dr. Glen E. Newton, Roseville Big Band

 Sholom Home East in St. Paul | Beacon Hill Retirement Community in Minnetonka |

-The last two in this list have become traditions in themselves.
-The parents of Bob Nielsen, the band’s 4th trumpet player, live in Beacon Hill Retirement Community, and since 2004 we have played a concert there for an afternoon ice cream social each June.
-We also have played an annual concert at Sholom Home East since 2005.
+The last venue in this list has become a tradition in itself.
+The parents of Bob Nielsen, the band’s 4th trumpet player, lived in Beacon Hill Retirement Community, and since 2004 we have played a concert there for an afternoon ice cream social each June.
 Part of the enjoyment in playing nursing home concerts comes from talking with audience members before and after the performances.
 We even found several former big band era musicians among the residents, including a resident of Sholom Home East who was the organ accompanist for the famous Andrews Sisters on tour.

-The Roseville Big Band has furnished the music for numerous charitable fundraising dinners and dances.
-These fundraisers include benefits for the following organizations:
+The Roseville Big Band has furnished the music for numerous charitable fundraising dinners and dances, including benefits for the following organizations:

 Roseville Schools music programs | Roseville Area Arts Council |